avasdowney/club-cord/notes/reminders.md

 4. Attach role to message (Role will contain the users that the message will be sent to)
 5. Commit changes to the database

+## View reminder message
+1. Pass in reminder id and send message back to user